5 things you should know about the National Redress Scheme

 2. How long it takes for the National Redress Scheme to make a decision?

-The National Redress Scheme provides compensation for survivors who were abused in an institution.
+The National Redress Scheme compensates survivors who were abused in an institution.

 If you are eligible for compensation under the National Redress Scheme.
 We strongly encourage you to explore your civil claim options before you apply for the National Redress Scheme.